RishbubS6/Student/navigation/about.md

 ## As a conversation Starter

-I've been to over 23 countries and 5 continents, here are my favorites below:
+I've been to over 23 countries and 5 continents (including Antarctca), here are my favorites below:

 <comment>
 Flags from Wikipedia Images